 When using static mode, the IP Address, Subnet Mask and Gateway can be manually configured.
 When using DHCP mode, the Switch will first look for a DHCP server to provide it with an IP address, network mask, and default gateway before using the default or previously entered settings.
-By default the IP setting is static mode with 192.168.0.1 as the IP address.
+By default the IP setting is static mode.

-By entering a System Name and System Location, the device can easily be recognized through the Web Management Utility and in other Web-Smart devices on the LAN.
+By entering a System Name and System Location, the device can more easily be recognized through the Web Management Utility and in other Web-Smart devices on the LAN.
 The Login Timeout controls the idle time-out for security purposes, when there is no action in the Web-based Utility.
 When the Login Timeout expires, the Web based Utility requires a re-login before using the Utility again.

-Figure 53.
 System Setting